T3WI/cse15l/lab4.md

 Keys Pressed:
 ```<ctrl>v<enter>ls<enter>```
 ![Image](4.png)<br>
 Because the  git clone command was already on my clipboard, I was able to paste it into the terminal.
-Then I used ls to check it was there
+Then I used ls to check it was there.

 Keys Pressed:
 ```cd lab7<enter>ls<enter>```